storesafe/cordova-sqlcipher-adapter/README.md

 - Issues have been reported with using this plugin together with Crosswalk for Android, especially on `x86_64` CPU ([litehelpers/Cordova-sqlite-storage#336](https://github.com/litehelpers/Cordova-sqlite-storage/issues/336)).
 Please see [litehelpers/Cordova-sqlite-storage#336 (comment)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/336#issuecomment-364752652) for workaround on x64 CPU.
 In addition it may be helpful to install Crosswalk as a plugin instead of using Crosswalk to create a project that will use this plugin.
 - Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object is NOT properly exported (ES5 feature).
 It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.

-Additional limitations are tracked in [cordova-sqlite-help doc-todo issues](https://github.com/litehelpers/Cordova-sqlite-help/issues?q=is%3Aissue%20label%3Adoc-todo), [cordova-sqlite-storage doc-todo issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Adoc-todo), and [Cordova-sqlcipher-adapter doc-todo issues](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues?q=is%3Aissue+label%3Adoc-todo).
+Additional limitations are tracked in [cordova-sqlite-help doc-todo issues](https://github.com/xpbrew/cordova-sqlite-storage-help/issues?q=is%3Aissue%20label%3Adoc-todo), [cordova-sqlite-storage doc-todo issues](https://github.com/xpbrew/cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Adoc-todo), and [cordova-sqlcipher-adapter doc-todo issues](https://github.com/brodybits/cordova-sqlcipher-adapter/issues?q=is%3Aissue+label%3Adoc-todo).

 <!-- END Other limitations -->